Prag8855/aab/content/guides/first-bank-account-in-germany.md

 ## German banks with no ATM fees

-Some banks charge you to withdraw cash at an ATM.
-This can get really expensive.
-You should choose a bank with no ATM fees.

-[Tarifcheck](/out/tarifcheck-girokonto) lets you find banks with no ATM fees.
-It also lets you filter banks by ATM network.
+Some banks charge a fee to withdraw money from ATMs.
+It's usually around 7€ per withdrawal.
+On average, Germans use ATMs 3 times per month.[^12]

 ### Banks with free ATM withdrawals

-These banks let you withdraw money from any ATM without paying fees.
-This is very convenient.
+These banks let you use any ATM for free.

 - **[bunq](/out/bunq)** - 4 to 5 free withdrawals per month.[^33] You can only withdraw 250€ per day in the first 3 months, and 500€ per day after 3 months.[^34]
 - **[comdirect](/out/comdirect)** - 3 free withdrawals per month.
 Free withdrawals from Cash Group ATMs (15% of ATMs).
 9.90€ per withdrawal outside the [Eurozone](https://en.wikipedia.org/wiki/Eurozone).